mrwolfyu/Cisco_CUBE_SIP_to_Telco/README.md

 if { [regexp {381113333417} $numero ]} { set numero "1017"}
 # HERE WE ARE USING TCL TO TRANSFORM NUMBER, IT CAN ALSO BE REGEX "3811133334(..)" to-> "10\1"
 # IT CAN NOT BE DONE USING VOICE TRANSLATION PROFILES.
-Well actualy it can, but we need to create new dial-peer
+Well actualy it can, but we need to create
-# matching new (translated) number
+# new incoming dial-peer matching new (translated) number

 puts "\n >>>>> MY-TCL-SCRIPT: To = $To ; numero = $numero \n"
 leg setup $numero callInfo leg_incoming